twofingerrightclick/svdoever.github.io/src/pages/Netlify-functions-continue-after-completion.md

 published: true
 date: '2020-09-21'
 spoiler: Netlify functions are a powerful beast for all your API needs.
 But what if I want to return as soon as possible from my API call to keep my web UI responsive, but still need to do something like sending out an e-mail?
 Enter the "classic" function style that makes this possible.
 description: Netlify functions are a powerful beast for all your API needs.
 But what if I want to return as soon as possible from my API call to keep my web UI responsive, but still need to do something like sending out an e-mail?
-Enter the "classic" function style that makes this possible.
 tags: Netlify, serverless
 canonical_url: https://www.sergevandenoever.nl/Netlify-functions-continue-after-completion/
 ---